gaelicWizard/Tools/README.md

 * `EXPORT_FUNCTIONS`: set it to `false` to disable the export of `$SHELL_PLATFORM` and all the `shell_is_*` functions and avoid polluting all the other shells' environments.

 * Inside `bashrc_dispatch` you can change `PRF=` to a location other than `${HOME}/.` to have it look for your new `bashrc_*` scripts somewhere else.

-* In general, modify your `bashrc_dispatch` script as much as you need to.
+* If you find you need to modify your `bashrc_dispatch` script, please submit a patch if you like your modification.
-  You'll see there's not a lot of code there.
-Much less code then there are comments in this readme.
-Please share a patch if you like your modification.

 Authors
 -------